Publications & Links

-To purchase a $10 hard-copy of this 100-page book, visit the Perfect Earth Project shop.
+To purchase an $8 hard-copy of this 100-page book, visit the Perfect Earth Project shop.
 Bulk rates are available for orders over 50 copies.

 The publication of this handbook was supported by Friends of Georgica Pond Foundation and The Nature Conservancy.

 Toxin-Free Lawn & Landscape Manual

 Want more in-depth technical advice?
 Our Toxin-Free Lawn & Landscape Manual (PDF, 1.1MB) is a comprehensive guide for landscape professionals.